 It’s not just the people directly connected in the process of constructing the coffee that Lifeboost coffee looks after through their fair trade practices.
 They have a continuous contribution towards the animal and environmental causes in the country through a percentage of the company’s profits.
 You can also try their coffee subscription service if your first experience satisfies you

-- NATURALLY DECAFFEINATED: We decaffeinate our coffees via a...
+- SWP DECAF: We decaffeinate all of our decaf coffees using...

 - QUALITY COFFEE: San Francisco Bay Coffee uses only 100%...